jdrouet/jdrouet.github.io/content/posts/202503231000-search-engine-part-3.md

     +--------------+       +--------------+        +--------------+
 ```

-This would give use this code for the shard management
+This would give us this code for shard management

 ```rust
 /// represents a file during a transaction